 Once more countermeasures become based on the Origin header, the replay approach might be as as simple as setting an off-origin value for this header.
 A server will either reject or accept the request.
-This would be a nice, reliable detection (not to mention simple, strong countermeasure).
+This would be a nice, reliable detection as well as a simple, strong countermeasure).
 Modern browsers released after 2016 support an even better countermeasure – SameSite cookies.

-Almost by default, an HTML form is vulnerable to CSRF.
-(For the sake of word count forms will be synonymous with any “resource” like a link or XHR request.)
-WhiteHat Security described one way to narrow the scope of CSRF reporting from any form whatsoever to resources that fall into a particular category.
-Read the original post3, them come back.
-I’ve slightly modified WhiteHat’s three criteria to be resources:
+WhiteHat Security described one way to narrow the scope of CSRF reporting from any form whatsoever to resources carry risk for a user.
+I’ve slightly modified their three criteria to be resources:

 - with a security context or that cross a security boundary, such as password or profile management